johnmartinsson/few-shot-learning-bioacoustics/README.md

 ## Download the data

+We will
-Simple download the data into the ./data directory, extract the data from the zip file, rename the directory, and resample all the audio data to 22050Hz __in-place__.
+- download the challenge data into the ./data directory,
+- extract the data from the zip file,
+- rename (or copy) the directory,
+- and resample all the audio data to 22050Hz __in-place__.

-If you want to keep a copy of the original data, simply copy the data and resample instead of moving it.

     cd data
     wget https://zenodo.org/record/6482837/files/Development_Set.zip